niloycste/Vehicles-Image-Recognizer/README.md

 - Kayak
 - Hovercraft

+# Objective of build up Vehicle Recognizer
+The Vehicle Image Recognizer is a high-tech tool that automatically identifies and categorizes different types of vehicles in pictures.
+Using smart computer vision tricks, it's really good at figuring out all kinds of vehicles, like cars, motorcycles, helicopters, boats etc. It's like magic for telling what's in a picture of traffic or anywhere with vehicles.
+This smart tool helps out in lots of ways, making it easier to manage traffic, keep an eye on things with surveillance, and generally make sure everything is running smoothly.
+It's like having a super-smart friend that knows a lot about vehicles.

 # Dataset Preparation
 **Data Collection:** Downloaded from DuckDuckGo using term name <br/>
 **DataLoader:** Used fastai DataBlock API to set up the DataLoader.<br/>